yunuskorkmaz/docs.tr-tr/docs/framework/winforms/controls/how-to-create-an-mdi-window-list-with-menustrip-windows-forms.md

     }
     ```

-9. Yerleştirin aşağıdaki gibi kod `&New` <xref:System.Windows.Forms.ToolStripMenuItem> olay işleyicisi kaydetmek için.
+9. Kod aşağıdaki gibi yerleştirmek `&New` <xref:System.Windows.Forms.ToolStripMenuItem> olay işleyicisi kaydetmek için.

     ```vb
     Private Sub newToolStripMenuItem_Click(sender As Object, e As _